FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th September 2018.md

 September, 2018, in relation to the nomination of a Member to the Cultural Strategic Policy

-Committee consequent on the resignation of Councillor Scanlan from the Committee.--- 6
+Committee consequent on the resignation of Councillor Scanlan from the Committee.
+---
+6

 On the proposal of Councillor Sheahan (J), seconded by Councillor Butler, this item was